Osaka allays injury fears in three-set win over Doi

 Normal service was resumed in the decider, however, as Osaka broke her Fed Cup team mate early before sealing the win with a second break.

-“It was very difficult and I kind of expected it because first-round nerves and also she’s a tough opponent so I knew there was a chance it would get really long,” Osaka said in a courtside interview.
+“It was very difficult and I kind of expected it because first-round nerves and also she’s a tough opponent so I knew there was a chance it would get really long,” Osaka said.

-“I felt like it could have been better (with my serve) but it did what it needed to do on the very important points so I can’t be that mad.
-I definitely need to practise some more.”

-Next up for Osaka, who was born in Japan to a Haitian father and Japanese mother and moved to the United States when she was three, will be Italian Camila Giorgi, who earlier beat Alison van Uytvanck 2-6 6-1 7-5.
+Next up for Osaka is Camila Giorgi, who beat Alison van Uytvanck 2-6 6-1 7-5.

-“She’s very unpredictable for me so I guess I’m going to have to be on my toes,” Osaka said.

 Reporting by Sudipto Ganguly in Mumbai; editing by Peter Rutherford